Updated November 20th 2023

 Pro Tip: No matter your skirting choice, if you have snow where you’re winter camping, pile it around your skirting!
 This will help insulate even more!

-The amount you plan to move during the cold months will help in figuring out the skirting set up you need – a cheap DIY or a more expensive one you buy online.
+The amount you plan to move during the cold months will help in figuring out the skirting setup you need – a cheap DIY or a more expensive one you buy online.
+You’ll especially love the newest camp product on the market – inflatable skirting!

 DIY RV Skirtings (Foamboards and vinyls)

-If you are going to be stationary then you can make a pretty darn efficient skirting yourself using insulating foam boards (1″ R Tech Styrofoam you can buy at home depot” and some good tape.
+If you’re going to be stationary throughout the cold winter, then you can make a pretty darn efficient skirting yourself using insulating foam boards (1″ R Tech Styrofoam you can buy at home depot” and some good tape.
 There’s a great DIY skirting tutorial here from doityourselfrv.

 If you intend on moving quite a bit you may want to look into creating a vinyl skirt like this so that it’s easier to set up and break down (this one uses hooks on the RV and the skirting has grommets so that it just hooks on!)